 In the Meeting Room hang portraits of such luminaries as Charles Darwin, Alfred Russel Wallace, Robert Brown, William Jackson Hooker, Joseph Dalton Hooker, Miles Berkeley, John Lubbock and George Bentham.
 Elsewhere are portraits of Sir James Edward Smith, Daniel Solander, Sir Joseph Banks, and Georg Dionysius Ehret.

 Medallions and Seals

 Commemorative portrait medallions include those of Linnaeus, Darwin, Wallace and J D Hooker.
 The Society also holds a collection of seals belonging to Smith, Brown, J D Hooker and Jonas Dryander.

 The Meeting Room and Library contain the marble busts of Sir James Edward Smith, William Sharp MacLeay, Charles Hatchett, Robert Brown and Thomas Bell.

 Among the plaster busts in the Library are those of John Joseph Bennett, Edward Stanley, and James Murie.
 A marble bust of Sir Joseph Banks is on long-term loan to the British Museum for display in the Enlightenment Gallery.

-A bronze sculpture of Linnaeus as a young man was commissioned by the Society to mark the Tercentenary 2007, the 300 anniversary of Linnaeus’ birth, from the zoologist and sculptor Anthony Smith.
+A bronze sculpture of Linnaeus as a young man was commissioned by the Society in 2007 to mark the 300th anniversary of Linnaeus’ birth, from the zoologist and sculptor Anthony Smith.